Sudo-Ivan/rns-status-page/README.md

 ## To-Do

 - [ ] More tracking over time and stats.
+- [ ] Get status using Reticulum directly instead of  `rnstatus` utility.
 - [ ] Stale server detection (node is up but no announces being recieved/sent).
 - [ ] Filter by reliability and uptime.
 - [ ] Micron Status Page.